 Nursing home costs can be expensive and more so in some states than others.
 Researching the median costs on a national basis, then looking at the costs of care in your state can give you perspective on what you might pay for nursing care as you age.

 Taking steps now to plan.
 That could mean purchasing long-term care insurance or creating a separate savings cushion.
 Either can help keep the costs from burdening your financial future.

 - Consider talking to your financial advisor about the implications of saving and paying for nursing home costs.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.